 That was most of the terminology used in drug discovery.
 Now, that wasn’t so bad, was it?!
 Next time the topic of medicinal chemistry comes up, you’ll be prepared to show off your vocabulary!

-About the author: Dr. Charles Francavilla is the Co-Founder and VP of R&D at Emery Pharma.
-Dr. Francavilla has a Ph.D. in chemistry, and has over 20 years of industrial experience in drug discovery, analytical development, manufacturing, and regulatory affairs.
-He has worked for 3 major pharmaceutical companies, and has helped get several startups get off the ground.
+About the author: Dr. Francavilla has a Ph.D. in chemistry, and has over 20 years of industrial experience in drug discovery, analytical development, manufacturing, and regulatory affairs.
+He has worked for 3 major pharmaceutical companies, and has helped get several startups to get off the ground.